-- ii.
+- i.
+Is there a written Constitution? - ii.
 Is conformity of legislation with the Constitution ensured? - iii.
 Is legislation adopted without delay when required by the Constitution? - iv.
-Does the action of the executive branch conform with the Constitution and other laws?9 - v.
+Does the action of the executive branch conform with the Constitution and other laws?17 - v.
 Are regulations adopted without delay when required by legislation? - vi.
 Is effective judicial review of the conformity of the acts and decisions of the executive branch of government with the law available? - vii.
 Does such judicial review also apply to the acts and decisions of independent agencies and private actors performing public tasks? - viii.
-Is effective legal protection of individual human rights vis-à-vis infringements by private actors guaranteed? - ix.
-Are the actions and decisions of private entities subject to the law?
+Is effective legal protection of individual human rights vis-à-vis infringements by private actors guaranteed?